cipherLord/qlaude/README.md

 Qlaude is a real-time quiz platform where quizmasters host live quizzes for individuals or teams.
 Players join with a room code, answer timed questions, and compete on a live leaderboard.

+Built with Next.js 14, Socket.IO, MongoDB, and Redis.

 ## What It Does

 ### Room Modes